ENGLEWOOD, Colo. --One aspect of Thursday night's game is going to feel a little, well, strange.

 Meanwhile, the Broncos pass rush will be looking to do the same to Ravens quarterback Joe Flacco.

-Flacco said in his conference call with the Denver media that he has no doubts about the Broncos pass rush, even with Dumervil now on the other side and
+Flacco said in his conference call with the Denver media that he has no doubts about the Broncos pass rush, even with Dumervil now on the other side and Von Miller suspended for the first of six games to start the season.

 "They've got a bunch of great guys," Flacco said.
 "You guys have (LB Shaun) Phillips over there playing now and playing pretty well.
 We still expect a really, really good defense and guys that can get after the passer, guys that can play in the back-end."